 Although heat is part of the name, you can use a heat pump for cooling.
-It works by transferring heat instead of generating it (unlike furnaces) which is why it can be used as a dual function system.
-It's true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of their efficiency.
+It works by transferring heat instead of generating it (unlike furnaces) which is why it can be used as a two way system.
+It's true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of energy efficiency.
 Just look at these two high quality units from Lennox.

 XC25 Air Conditioner

 up to 26 SEER

 ENERGY STAR® Qualified

 SEER is an efficiency scale for ACs, and the bigger the number, the more efficient it is.
 The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the system is at heating.
 We can see from these examples by looking at the SEER rating, air conditioners are mostly equal, if not a little better depending on the model you choose.
 The greatest difference between the two is that heat pumps can also add warmth to your home while an AC can't.